 Planning for an enjoyable retirement starts with maximizing the amount you are able to contribute to your retirement plan.
 That extra $500 you are able to contribute to your 401(k) a year comes down to about $20 per paycheck and can have a big impact down the road.
 To see just how much of a difference that extra money can make, check out our post The $300,000 Difference Between Starting to Save at 25, 35, and 45.

 Have questions about your financial well-being heading into retirement?
-Let us put together a FREE financial plan for you.
+Take the first step towards making a financial plan with our FREE Financial Planning Workbook.
 Contact us with questions at 410.685.9685.